Opportunity Digitisation in Ghana

-The Ghanaian government is relying on the diverse potential that can unfold through digitalization.
-There is a great need for professional and entrepreneurial competences.
-Furthermore, there is a lack of qualified personnel who can support companies in the challenges of digitalisation.
+The Ghanaian government is relying on the diverse potential that can unfold through digitalization .
+There is a great need for professional and entrepreneurial competences as well as qualified personnel who can support companies in the challenges of digitalisation.

 AFOS supports the development of practice-oriented qualification programmes and accompanying measures in the field of information and communication technologies (ICT).
 Young people, especially in rural regions, should benefit from the digital transformation of universities and other educational and economic institutions in Ghana.